cdap-guides/cdap-timeseries-guide/README.md

 traffic volume over a time period to produce a traffic condition report.
 You will:

--   use a
+-   Use a
     [Stream](http://docs.cdap.io/cdap/current/en/dev-guide.html#streams)
-    to ingest real-time events data
+    to ingest real-time events data;
--   build a
+-   Build a
     [Flow](http://docs.cdap.io/cdap/current/en/dev-guide.html#flows) to
-    process events as they are received, and count by road segment and event type
+    process events as they are received, and count by road segment and event type;
--   use a
+-   Use a
     [Dataset](http://docs.cdap.io/cdap/current/en/dev-guide.html#datasets)
-    to store the event data
+    to store the event data; and
--   build a
+-   Build a
     [Service](http://docs.cdap.io/cdap/current/en/dev-guide.html#services)
-    to retrieve the event counts by time range
+    to retrieve the event counts by time range.

 What You Will Need
 ------------------